Last updated on October 25, 2022

 Cultivate, Harvest Season, Explosive Vegetation, and Merfolk Branchwalker are my choices for green ramp.
 I think it would be wrong to not at least include these since they don’t hinder your game plan and can often help fix your mana.

-In terms of artifact mana you’ve got Sol Ring, Arcane Signet, Talisman of Curiosity, Throne of the God-Pharaoh, and Commander’s Sphere to work with.
+In terms of artifact mana you’ve got Sol Ring, Arcane Signet, Talisman of Curiosity, and Commander's Sphere to work with.
 These are some of the best non-competitive mana rocks that seriously accelerate your game plans without blowing the table out and pub-stomping anybody with a precon deck.

 There isn’t too much to talk about here outside of a few utility lands since this is a midrange list, both in power and budget.